DS-100/textbook/notebooks/ch15/bias_cv.md

 ## Bias-Variance Tradeoff

-K-fold cross-validation helps us manage the bias-variance tradeoff more accurately.
+Cross-validation helps us manage the bias-variance tradeoff more accurately.
 Intuitively, the validation error estimates test error by checking the model's performance on a dataset not used for training; this allows us to estimate both model bias and model variance.
-K-fold cross-validation also incorporates the fact that the noise in the test set only affects the noise term in the bias-variance decomposition whereas the noise in the training set affects both bias and model variance To choose the final model to use, we select the one that has the lowest validation error.
+K-fold cross-validation also incorporates the fact that the noise in the test set only affects the noise term in the bias-variance decomposition whereas the noise in the training set affects both bias and model variance.
+To choose the final model to use, we select the one that has the lowest validation error.